Villa d'Este: History

 Tivoli had been a popular summer residence since ancient Roman times due to its altitude, cooler temperatures and its proximity to the Villa Hadriana, the summer residence of the Emperor Hadrian I. The position of Governor of Tivoli came with an official residence located in a former convent of the Benedictine order, which had been built in the 9th century on the site of an old Roman villa.
 In 1256 it had been donated to the Franciscan order.
-The residence was not large enough for the enormous household of a Cardinal as prominent as d'Este, but it did have a spectacular view of the countryside below, including Hadrian's villa, and an abundant natural water supply for fountains and gardens.
+The residence was not large enough for the enormous household of a Cardinal as prominent as d'Este, but it did have an extensive view of the countryside below, including Hadrian's villa, and an abundant natural water supply for fountains and gardens.
 D'Este commissioned a prominent classical scholar, Pirro Ligorio, who had studied the Villa Hadriana and other Roman sites in the vicinity, to plan a new villa and garden which would exceed anything the Romans had built.
 He obtained an abundant supply of marble and statuary from the ruins of Hadrian's villa.

 The land was acquired and construction was planned to begin at the end of 1550, but the Cardinal was distracted by various diplomatic missions; he was posted to northern Italy to resolve a war in Parma, then sent by Henry II on a mission to Sienna.
 He did not return to Tivoli until the summer of 1555.
 In September 1555, however, he was accused of simony by Pope Paul IV and exiled.
 The Pope died in 1559, and the new pontiff, Pope Pius IV, rehabilitated d'Este and restored his title as governor of Tivoli.
 Construction began when he returned in July 1560.
 More land was needed and acquired through 1569.
 The vast construction site required the demolition of houses, public buildings and roads.
 In 1568 the local residents filed twelve different lawsuits against the Cardinal, but did not deter him from his project.
 Between 1563 and 1565, a huge amount of earth was excavated and used to construct new terraces; arcades, grottos, niches, and nymphaeums.
 The nearby river Aniene was diverted to furnish water for the complex system of pools, water jets, channels, fountains, cascades and water games.
 The steep slope of the garden, more than 45 m from top to bottom, posed special challenges.
 Canals were dug and 200 m of underground pipes were laid to carry the water from the artificial mountain under the oval fountain to the rest of the garden.
 Following the aesthetic principles of the Renaissance, the garden was carefully divided into regular units, or compartments, each 30 m across, laid out along a longitudinal median axis, with five lateral axes.